 The government was deposed

-Borgbjerg, who in Stauning’s absence had been informed of the events by the deposed government, immediately informed Stauning about the landmark meeting between the King and the Prime Minister that had taken place at Amalienborg, which had now triggered one of the biggest parliamentary crises in Danish history – but what role did Stauning, Borgbjerg and the rest of the trade union movement play in the days that followed and in restoring the rules of parliamentary politics?
+Borgbjerg, who in Stauning’s absence had been informed of the events by the deposed government, immediately informed Stauning about the crucial meeting between the King and the Prime Minister that had taken place at Amalienborg, which had now triggered one of the biggest parliamentary crises in Danish history – but what role did Stauning, Borgbjerg, and the rest of the trade union movement play in the days that followed and in restoring the rules of parliamentary politics?

 Explore labor history